Chapter: Creating an administration interface

 and can automatically configure authentication (jAuth) and

 Warning: for security reasons, and to ease the use of the framework, it is highly recommended to create a dedicated application for an administration web interface.

 To create this administration interface, first, you have to configure jDb.
 Then you can run in your application:

-myapp/responses/ directory.
-So you can customize later the general interface of the administration.
+app/responses/ directory.
+So you can customize later the general interface

 **Remember that you cannot use controllers of a module on two entry points at the same time.**.
 So if you already use controllers and zones of jauth in your application, for anything other than the admin interface, you'll have issues with urls and some "bizarre" behaviors, such as the login form of the admin which is submitted on the other entry point of your application, instead of the entry point of the administration.
 If you need to use jauth both for an admin and a public web site, you need to create two dedicated applications (they can share both modules code and databases of course).

-The administration use the auth system of jelix, jAuth.
-You have then to define urls for the jauth module, by including the
+can then define urls for the jauth module, by including the

 <entrypoint name="admin"> <url pathinfo="/" module="master_admin" action="default:index" /> <url pathinfo="/login/" module="jauth" include="urls.xml" /> </entrypoint>

 with jAuthDb and/or rights management with jAcl2Db, you have then to defines urls for